-Because it would have been very costly to repeat the entire analysis with current ancillary service requirements, the sensitivity analysis used a simpler methodology to gage differences in firm capacity and energy economics among Alternatives A, D, and F under two disparate ancillary service market assumptions.
-If differences in the marketable capacity and energy for these three alternatives were dissimilar under the two AS cases, a second phase analysis would be performed.
+Because it would have been costly to redo the entire analysis using current ancillary service requirements, a sensitivity analysis was performed that used a simpler methodology to gage differences in firm capacity and energy economics among Alternatives A, D, and F under two disparate ancillary service market assumptions.
+Prior to conducting the sensitivity analysis, it was determined that, if differences in the marketable capacity and energy for these three alternatives were dissimilar (e.g., more than 5% different) under the two AS cases, a second phase analysis would be performed.
+Since the results showed very little difference between the ancillary services scenarios, the more detailed second phase analysis was deemed unnecessary.

-1 Alternatives A, D, and F were chosen because they span a wide range of firm capacities 2 that the LTEMP alternatives exhibit.
-Alternative A is the current operating regime and has the 3 second highest firm capacity; Alternative F is a steady flow alternative and has the lowest 4 marketable capacity; and Alternative D represents a mid-range firm capacity level.
-To expedite 5 the analysis, end-of-month elevations and monthly release values from the CRSS model for just 6 trace 14 (i.e., the representative hydrology trace) was analyzed.
-Monthly releases input to the 7 Glen Canyon Dam GTMax-Lite model were not adjusted for experiments (either HFEs or TMFs) 8 because CRSS results did not account for them.
-Experiments are only added by the SBM and are 9 assumed to have relatively small impacts on firm capacity at exceedance levels over 50%.
+Alternatives A, D, and F were chosen because they span a wide range of firm capacities that the LTEMP alternatives exhibit.
+Alternative A is the current operating regime and has the second highest firm capacity; Alternative F is a steady flow alternative and has the lowest marketable capacity; and Alternative D represents a mid-range firm capacity level.
+To expedite the analysis, end-of-month elevations and monthly release values from the CRSS model for just Trace 14 (i.e., the representative hydrology trace) was analyzed.
+Monthly releases input to the Glen Canyon Dam GTMax-Lite model were not adjusted for experiments (either HFEs or TMFs) because CRSS results did not account for them.
+Experiments are only added by the SBM and are assumed to have relatively small impacts on firm capacity at exceedance levels over 50%.

-11 The GTMax-Lite model was run and results were stored for hourly generation over the 12 entire study period.
-Firm capacity for several exceedance levels above 50% under the three 13 alternatives were then estimated for both sets of ancillary service values.
-The value of generation 14 was determined by multiplying hourly generation levels by corresponding hourly Palo Verde 15 LMPs.
+The GTMax-Lite model was run and results were stored for hourly generation over the entire study period.
+Firm capacity for several exceedance levels above 50% under the three alternatives were then estimated for both sets of ancillary service values.
+The value of generation was determined by multiplying hourly generation levels by corresponding hourly Palo Verde LMPs.
 Hourly values were then summed to determine the total economic energy value.
-Next, 16 differences in firm capacity and energy value among the three alternatives were computed and 17 results from the ancillary services cases were compared.
+Next, differences in firm capacity and energy value among the three alternatives were computed and results from the ancillary services cases were compared.